CrowdDynamicsLab/Stack_Exchange_Autopsy/Outline.md

 # Modeling the Dynamics of User Content Generation: A Case Study of Stack Exchange Websites
+Here's a few alternative titles for the paper:
+- **Failing at Scale: Modeling the Dynamics of User Content Generation in Stack Exchange Websites**
+- **The Size Conundrum: Modeling the Dynamics of User Content Generation in Stack Exchange Websites**
+- **Dynamics of User Content Generation in Stack Exchange Websites: Modeling, Empirical Results, and Applications**

+Here's the outline of the paper:
 1. **Introduction**
 2. **Related Work**
 3. **Modeling User Content Generation**